SalmonMode/salmonmode.github.io/_pages/waterfall_simulation_writeup.md

 ### Automation Leftovers

-Automation (at least in the context of this model) is the means by which testers are able to reduce how much checking they need to do by hand each regression checking phase.
+Automation (at least in the context of this simulation) is the means by which testers are able to reduce how much checking they need to do by hand each regression checking phase.
 When they automate checking something completely, they no longer need to check it for a regression in future sprints.

 The percentage of what was automated (including partial progress), reflects the percentage of all the potential new regression checking time that was added by new tickets which no longer needs to be done in future regression checking phases.
-The model finds the percentage of automation work that the tester(s) wouldn't have finished, and then uses that along with the total new regression check minutes that would have been added (including the percentage of those minutes for tickets that weren't "done"), and the check refinement rate
+The simulation finds the percentage of automation work that the tester(s) wouldn't have finished, and then uses that along with the total new regression check minutes that would have been added (including the percentage of those minutes for tickets that weren't "done"), and the check refinement rate

 This is used to find out how much of the practical tester time the regression checking phase increases by each sprint.

 ### Together

-Those two rates are added together, and then the model, starting with the total amount of practical tester minutes so far, reduces the practical tester minutes by that percentage (this, representing the regression check phase growing by that amount), counting how many times it has to do this, until the remaining time is too short to do anything productive.
+Those two rates are added together, and then the simulation, starting with the total amount of practical tester minutes so far, reduces the practical tester minutes by that percentage (this, representing the regression check phase growing by that amount), counting how many times it has to do this, until the remaining time is too short to do anything productive.

 The number of times it has to do this, is the number of sprints it would take to reach a deadlock.